-1. Your defined benefit will be adjusted for any period of leave without pay and part-time service.
+Your defined benefit will be adjusted for any period of leave without pay and parttime service.

-Retirement benefit after age 65
+Retirement benefit after your normal retirement age

-At age 65, your benefit will be calculated in the same way as it is calculated for your retirement benefit before age 65 (as above).
-After age 65, your defined benefit will accrue with interest only:
+At your normal retirement age, your benefit will be calculated in the same way as it is calculated for your retirement benefit before your normal retirement age (as above).
+After your normal retirement age, your defined benefit will accrue with interest only: